Etale and crystalline companions, II: Background on algebraic stacks

-(currently with $S = \PP^{n-1}_k$) in which: \begin{itemize} \item $j$ is an open immersion with dense image in each fiber, and $i$ is a closed immersion such that $\tilde{X} = \overline{X} \setminus Z$; \item $\overline{f}$ is smooth projective with fibers which are geometrically irreducible of dimension $1$; \item $g$ is finite \'etale and surjective. \end{itemize} By shrinking $X$, we may further ensure that $\deg(g) \geq 3$.

-To make $\overline{f}$ into a smooth curve fibration, we must force $g$ to become a disjoint union of sections; this can be achieved by replacing $S$ with a finite \'etale cover.
-More precisely, take any component of $Z$ which does not map isomorphically to $S$; this component is itself a finite \'etale cover of $S$, and pulling back along it produces a fibration in which the inverse image of $Z$ splits off a component which maps isomorphically to $S$, so we may repeat the construction to achieve the desired result.
+in which: \begin{itemize} \item $j$ is an open immersion with dense image in each fiber, and $i$ is a closed immersion such that $\tilde{X}_S = \overline{X} \setminus Z$; \item $\overline{f}$ is smooth projective with fibers which are geometrically irreducible of dimension $1$; \item $g$ is finite \'etale and surjective. \end{itemize} To make $\overline{f}$ into a smooth curve fibration, we must force $g$ to become a disjoint union of sections; this can be achieved by replacing $S$ with a finite \'etale cover.
+More precisely, take any component of $Z$ which does not map isomorphically to $S$; this component is itself a finite \'etale cover of $S$, and pulling back along it produces a fibration in which the inverse image of $Z$ splits off a component which maps isomorphically to $S$.
+We may repeat the construction to achieve the desired result. \end{proof}

-Finally, by Corollary~\ref{C:extend smooth curve fibration}, after replacing $S$ with a suitable alteration, we get an extension of $\overline{f}$ to a stable curve fibration over some compactification $\overline{S}$ of $S$.
-By applying Proposition~\ref{P:alterations} we may ensure that $\overline{S}$ is in fact a good compactification of $S$; this completes the proof. \end{proof}

-\begin{remark} The construction in the proof of Corollary~\ref{C:stable curve fibration} has the following side effect which will be of use to us.
-For $\overline{f}$ the relative compactification of $f$, there exists a section $s$ of $\overline{f}$ whose image is the complement of $U$ in another open subscheme $U_1$ which is also an elementary fibration over $S$.
-The image of $s$ is the intersection of $U$ with one of the exceptional divisors of the blowup $\tilde{X} \to X$; in particular, this image contracts to a point in $X$.
-For an application of this remark, see Lemma~\ref{L:contracted section2}. \end{remark}
+\begin{remark} The construction in the proof of Corollary~\ref{C:stable curve fibration} has the following useful side effect (see Lemma~\ref{L:contracted section2}; compare also \cite[Remark~3.1.9]{kedlaya-companions}): the map $f$ admits a section whose image contracts to a point in $X$.
+In fact we can even specify this point in advance. \end{remark}

-\begin{remark} In the notation of Corollary~\ref{C:stable curve fibration}, the total space $\overline{X}'$ need not be smooth over $k$, but it has only toroidal singularities: every singularity is of the form